Body Snatchers (1993 film): Analysis

 Unlike the previous versions, intellectuals are portrayed more favorably with the scientist Steve and Dr. Collins sounding the alarm while the main spokesman for the pod people is General Platt.
 Knöppler suggests that both the film's intellectuals prove to be ineffectual reflects the film's general distrust of experts.
 In the 1978 version, Leonard Nimoy, an actor associated with "benevolent rationality" characters was cast as the main spokesman for the pod people while in the 1993 version, R. Lee Ermey, an actor associated with playing "abusive military authority" characters played the analogous role.
 In the first and second films, the main spokesmen for the pod people were men who previously been psychiatrists, suggesting a fear of psychiatry with its power to mold minds.
 Knöppler argued that the relatively more favorable picture of intellectuals was due to the fact in the previous versions it was the "pure rationality" of the pod people associated with science and intellectualism that was their main characteristic while in the 1993 version it was their conformity and collectivism that was their main characteristic.
 However, despite the film's anti-militarism, the conclusion of the film where Tim and Marti wage all-out war against the pod people which Marti justifies in her narration as being "only human" suggests a military response is the only rational one to the invasion of the pod people and appears to be imply that war is a natural part of the human condition.

-Sequels
+Unproduced sequel

 According to Stuart Gordon, producer Robert H. Solo intended to follow up the film with sequels including a direct one to be set in Washington, D.C.
-Ultimately no sequels were produced.
+Ultimately no sequels were produced, and a new adaptation was released in 2007.